 Electronic waste is perhaps the most important type of waste stream in the 21st century.
-With the proliferation of electronics in every aspect of our lives, it is important that we are mindful of what happens to our electronics once we no longer want them.
+With the proliferation of electronics in every aspect of our lives, we must be mindful of what happens to our electronics once we no longer want them.
 If electronics are thrown into the trash, they will end up in a municipal landfill, where the harmful chemicals and heavy metals can leach out into the soil.
 Not only is it important to recycle e-waste, but also to be mindful of what the recycling company does with the materials.
-Many times it is shipped to developing nations where children are used to separate out the valuable metals.
-To learn more about e-waste recycling and its importance please click the link here or see the related pages section.
+Many times it is shipped to developing nations where children are used to separating the valuable metals.